usc-isi-i2/kgtk/docs/install.md

 ## Building a Docker Image

-You can build a local Docker image after installing KGTK from GitHub:
+You can build a local Docker image after installing KGTK from GitHub.
+Use the following commands starting from your KGTK installation
+folder:

 ```
-cd kgtk/docker/
+cd docker/
 docker build -t kgtk-local .
 ```